bit-broker/website/content/en/docs/api-conventions/authorization.md

 If a coordinator authorization token is lost, then a new token will have to be generated.
 This can be done by first [demoting the user](/docs/coordinator/user/#demoting-a-user-from-coordinator) from being a coordinator and then [promoting them](/docs/coordinator/user/#promoting-a-user-to-coordinator) again.
 Note that, in this scenario, the old coordinator authorization token will be rescinded.

-##### Obtaining a Contributor Key
+##### Obtaining a Contributor Authorization Token

-Contributor keys are required to authorize calls to the [Contributor API](/docs/contributor/).
+Contributor authorization tokens are required to authorize calls to the [Contributor API](/docs/contributor/).
 This API is used to contribute data to a designated [entity type](/docs/concepts/entity-types/).

-Contributor keys are obtained by utilizing end-points on the [Coordinator API](/docs/coordinator/), in order to [create a connector](/docs/coordinator/connectors/#creating-a-new-connector) on a given entity type.
+Contributor authorization tokens are obtained by utilizing end-points on the [Coordinator API](/docs/coordinator/), in order to [create a connector](/docs/coordinator/connectors/#creating-a-new-connector) on a given entity type.

-Once the connector is created, then its contribution key will be returned in the body of the [response to that API call](/docs/coordinator/connectors/#creating-a-new-connector).
+Once the connector is created, then its contribution authorization token will be returned in the body of the [response to that API call](/docs/coordinator/connectors/#creating-a-new-connector).
 More information about [data connectors](/docs/concepts/connectors/) and data contribution is available in the [key concepts](/docs/concepts/) section of this documentation.

-If a contributor key is lost, then a new key will have to be generated.
+If a contributor authorization token is lost, then a new token will have to be generated.
 This can be done by first [deleting the connector](/docs/coordinator/connectors/#deleting-a-connector) and then [creating it afresh](/docs/coordinator/connectors/#creating-a-new-connector).
-Note that, in this scenario, the old contributor key will be rescinded.
+Note that, in this scenario, the old contributor authorization token will be rescinded.

 {{% alert color="warning" %}}
-Losing contributor keys can cause major disruption.
+Losing contributor authorization tokens can cause major disruption.
 Since the resolution involves deletion and the re-creation of the connector, all the associated data records will be lost and will have to be reinserted into [the catalog](/docs/concepts/catalog/) by the new connector.
 {{% /alert %}}

 {{% alert color="info" %}}
 Recreating a connector which was previously deleted, will result in the same connector ID, if the new connector has the exact same name.
 {{% /alert %}}

-It is expected that the coordinator user, who creates the data connector, will distribute the contribution key in a secure manner to the relevant party.
+It is expected that the coordinator user, who creates the data connector, will distribute the contribution authorization token in a secure manner to the relevant party.

 ##### Obtaining a Consumer Token